Hedwig and the Angry Inch (film): Plot

 Throughout the film, Hedwig refers to Aristophanes' speech in Plato's Symposium.
 This myth, retold by Hedwig in the song "The Origin of Love", explains that human beings were once round, two-faced, four-armed, and four-legged beings.
 Angry gods split these early humans in two, leaving the separated people with a lifelong yearning for their other half.

-Near the end of the film, Hedwig is down and out, her band and manager having abandoned her in disgust after she tears up Yitzhak's passport.
+Near the end of the film, Hedwig is down and out, her band and manager having abandoned her in disgust after she tears up Yitzhak's passport to prevent him from pursuing an acting role in a tour of Rent.
 While working as a streetwalker, she finally reunites with Tommy and they reconcile.
 After the two of them accidentally drive Tommy's limo into a news truck, paparazzi burst onto the scene, Hedwig becomes famous and Gnosis' popularity tanks.
 Reunited with her band, Hedwig performs at Times Square, culminating in a violent removal of her drag.

 Entering the final chapter of the film, it seems to take place in a non-real space, perhaps Hedwig's mind.
 Now in male form, Hedwig discovers herself alone in front of Tommy on a huge stage.
 Tommy sings to Hedwig, pleading forgiveness and saying goodbye; she realizes that she created her "other half" from within herself.
 Hedwig then finds herself back at Times Square, but the space seems transformed, with ambient white lighting.
 The band members, dressed all in white, are already in their places on stage.
+Hedwig is now dressed in Tommy's clothes and make-up.
 Hedwig gives Yitzhak her blonde wig, allowing Yitzhak to take her place, and sings in solidarity with "all the misfits and losers" of the world.
 A brief animated sequence symbolizing the union of the separated Platonic halves leads to the final shot: Hedwig walking naked down a dark alley and into the street.